miklevin/MikeLev.in/_posts/2025-01-09-ideas-to-automation.md

 and Gemma can execute functions if your prompt teaches them how.
 It's generally not believed because of the less-smartness of these models and how quickly the system prompts fade in the discussion context window, leading to the model's tendency to forget.
-This is solved with hot prompt injections&#151; the Neo Kung Fu download of The Matrix, a trick you can do just-in-time before the prompt request or less efficiently (memory wipingly) inline with it.
+This is solved with hot prompt injections— the Neo Kung Fu download of The Matrix, a trick you can do just-in-time before the prompt request or less efficiently (memory wipingly) inline with it.